Gauged Linear Sigma Model in Geometric Phases. I: Moduli Spaces of Stable -Spin Curves

-\item We always assume that orbifold curves are effective orbifolds, and has finitely many orbifold points.
+\item Orbifold curves are effective orbifolds with finitely many orbifold points.

-\item We always assume that an orbifold curve is marked, and denoted by $(\Sigma, \vec{\bf z})$.
-Moreover, the set of orbifold points are contained in the set of markings $\vec{\bf z}$, however, each $z_a \in \vec{\bf z}$ may not be a strict orbifold point. \end{enumerate}
+\item We always assume that an orbifold curve is marked.
+Moreover, the set of orbifold points are contained in the set of markings.
+However, a marking may not be a strict orbifold point. \end{enumerate}